Best Discrimination Lawyers in Dornach

 Frequently Asked Questions

-What counts as discrimination under Swiss law
+What counts as discrimination under Swiss law?

-What remedies can a court order
+What remedies can I expect?

 Additional Resources